raikilon/dev-notes/aws/saa-c03/aws.md

 - Multi-threaded.

 ## Amazon Redshift
 Amazon Redshift is a petabyte-scale data warehouse optimized for OLAP (column-based storage).
+Can work with Quicksight.
 - Pay-as-you-use pricing (similar to RDS).
 - Redshift Spectrum allows querying data directly in S3.
 - Supports federated queries with other databases.